phalcon-orphanage/docs/en/reference/logging.rst

 Logging
 =======
-:doc:`Phalcon_Logger` is a component whose purpose is to provide logging services for applications.
+:doc:`Phalcon_Logger <../api/Phalcon_Logger>` is a component whose purpose is to provide logging services for applications.
 It offers logging to different backends using different adapters.
 It also offers transaction logging, configuration options, different formats and filters.
-You can use the :doc:`Phalcon_Logger` for every logging need your application has, from debugging processes to tracing application flow.
+You can use the :doc:`Phalcon_Logger <../api/Phalcon_Logger>` for every logging need your application has, from debugging processes to tracing application flow.

 Adapters
 --------